amgadk/arista-containerlab/README.md

 ### Install Docker

-1. Follow the appropriate steps to install docker on your enviornment
+1. Follow the appropriate steps to install docker on your enviornment: https://docs.docker.com/engine/install/

      Example: Install docker using the convenience script on linux